Ph.D. Vs. Ed.D. Programs: What's the Difference?

 The discipline of teaching has benefited as much from technology as the classroom itself.
 All over the country (and the...

-This article describes the philosophy doctorate degree as well as the careers and job options available for graduates of a...
+This article describes the Doctor of Philosophy (Ph.D.) in Philosophy degree program, as well as the careers and job options...

 - Teaching Credential: Overview of Requirements